Spach Transformer: Spatial and Channel-wise Transformer Based on Local and Global Self-attentions for PET Image Denoising: Conclusion

 \section{Conclusion}

-In this work, we proposed a spatial and channel-wise transformer that utilized the spatial and channel information for PET image denoising.
-The proposed Spach Transformer achieved better performances in terms of CNR, PSNR, and SSIM on $^{18}$F-FDG, $^{18}$F-ACBC, $^{18}$F-DCFPyL, and $^{68}$Ga-DOTATATE datasets compared to other reference methods.
-Our future work will focus on further quantitative evaluations based more clinical datasets.
+In this work, we proposed a spatial and channel-wise encoder-decoder transformer that utilized the spatial and channel information for PET image denoising.
+The proposed Spach Transformer achieved better performances in terms of CNR, PSNR, and SSIM on $^{18}$F-FDG, $^{18}$F-ACBC, $^{18}$F-DCFPyL, and $^{68}$Ga-DOTATATE datasets compared to other state-of-the-art methods.
+Our future work will focus on further evaluations using clinical datasets.

+Additional details that are not included in the main text can be found in our appendices.
+In Appendix \ref{sec.A}, we provide additional information regarding our experiments on the 1/16 low-dose datasets, in addition to the experiments conducted on the 1/4 low-dose datasets.